 - Nigeria became a republic in October 1, 1963

-- Abuja became the country capital in December 12, 1991
+- The Capital of Nigeria is Abuja became the capital on December 12, 1991

 - The three (3) prominent local languages are Hausa, Igbo and Yoruba

-- The Nigerian flag was designed by Taiwo Akinkunmi in 1959
+- The flag of Nigeria was designed by Taiwo Akinkunmi in 1959

 - Nigeria’s motto is Unity and Faith, Peace and Progress